graphery/graphane-doc/src/guide/svg/01-Graphane-SVG.md

-# How use the SVG in Graphane
+# How to extend the SVG with Graphane

 **Graphane** uses the SVG format and powers them by means of directives that allow you to define the graphical elements and their characteristics by means of the data.

-Also, **Graphane** includes a powerful API to simplify the construction and manipulation of SVG graphics from Javascript.
-The API is very close to the SVG structure.

 ## Template